egor-tensin/jekyll-theme/README.md

 * `plain`: navbar at the top + footer at the bottom.
 * `default`: same as plain, but with a sidebar on the right.
-* `page`: same as default, but with the page's header.
+* `page`: same as default, but includes the page title.
 * `nosidebar`: same as page, but without the sidebar.
-* `post`: same as default, but with the post's header and publication date.
+* `post`: same as default, but includes the post title and publication date.

 ### Navbar